 Can’t Afford A Life Coach?
 5 Lessons You Can Learn From Your Kids

-Well, let’s face it, you probably do.
+Well, let’s face it, you probably do need a life coach.
 We all do.
 Why?
 Because life is so full of distractions and suggestions of how to be, that we forget our own raison d’être.
 We need a third party cheerleader to help us find our way back to that focused, happy path that each of us so deserves.
 And if little Johnny would just shut up about that toy dinosaur for one freaking second, we could probably remember where it was!
 But wait – maybe Johnny’s got the right idea.
 He’s not giving up.
 He knows what he wants out of life.
 In fact, anyone with young kids has a goldmine of life coaching lessons awaiting them.
 Here are five that might nudge you along on your journey toward fulfillment and happiness, sans coach.

 That’s a big word for a kid, but they don’t need to say it because they’re already living authentically every single minute of their lives.
 “I don’t want to bake cookies, I want to play soccer,” says the little girl, speaking from her heart and following her bliss.
 Grown-ups on the other hand, spend years baking cookies to get the approval of others, with very little reward.
 “My parents wanted me to be a lawyer,” says the interior designer who wasted six years trying to pass the Bar.
 He ignored all signs of his creative talent in order to please two individuals who wouldn’t know how to accessorize a living room if their lives depended on it.
 He could have saved himself a lot of misery by simply taking a page from the life of our soccer player girl.
 I want to be an interior designer, he might have said years earlier.
 And the universe would have listened.
 We are most happy and successful when we are being ourselves.